 São Paulo Pride in Brazil

-In all lists about the largest gay pride events, the “Parada do Orgulho LGBT de São Paulo” always comes out on top: it is famous for having the largest gay pride festival in the world, with estimates of around 5 million people attending – simply incredible!
+In all lists of the largest gay pride events, the “Parada do Orgulho LGBT de São Paulo” always comes out on top: it is famous for having the largest gay pride festival in the world, with estimates of around 5 million people attending – simply incredible!

-It all began in 1997 as a modest political march by the LGBTQ “Paulistas” (local nickname for the people of São Paulo).
-Today the São Paulo Pride has mushroomed into one mammoth colourful pink event, whilst still retaining a strong political stance, particularly in light of the high levels of homophobic violence across the country.
+It all began in 1997 as a modest political march by the LGBTQ “Paulistas” (the local nickname for the people of São Paulo).
+Today the São Paulo Pride has mushroomed into one mammoth colorful pink event, whilst still retaining a strong political stance, particularly in light of the high levels of homophobic violence across the country.

 São Paulo Pride takes place in June.
 We recommend checking their Facebook events page for the most up-to-date information about the next event.

-We got excited when one of our favourite Netflix shows, “Sense8” used Sao Paolo pride for sexy Lito to come out, then publicly kiss Hernando in front of everybody.
+We got excited when one of our favorite Netflix shows, “Sense8” used Sao Paolo pride for sexy Lito to come out, then publicly kiss Hernando in front of everybody.
 The cast even attended the 2016 parade and had their own raunchy float:

 Mexico City and Puerto Vallarta in Mexico

 Mexico City is a lot of fun, with a huge gay scene.
 It also has a large annual gay pride event taking place in June, which usually attracts around half a million people.
 One fun way to enjoy it is to tie it in with a visit to the very gay Puerto Vallarta.

 Puerto Vallarta is a beach resort city in Mexico’s Jalisco state, situated on the Pacific Ocean.
-It has a large LGBTQ community, with the majority of the city’s gay bars, nightclubs and hotels based in the charming cobblestone streets of the Zona Romántica neighbourhood.
+It has a large LGBTQ community, with the majority of the city’s gay bars, nightclubs, and hotels based in the charming cobblestone streets of the Zona Romántica neighborhood.